SrMorrris/Ignotus666-Bluetooth-MIDI-Controller/README.md

 You connect the ftdi-usb to the pc and open Arduino IDE:

-- Select your board (maniacbugh mighty 1284 etc..):
+- Select this board ("maniacbug" Mighty 1284p 16MHz using Optiboot):

-- Select your COM port (mine COM 10):
+- Select your COM port (mine it's COM 10):

 - Select your type of programmer (ftdi-usb):AVRISPMKII: